Introduction

 Isobutane: a branched structure

-The number of isomers grows rapidly.
-By undecane (n = 11), there are 159 different ways to arrange the carbon skeleton:
+The number of isomers grows rapidly with molecular size.
+By undecane (n = 11), there are 159 different structural arrangements:

 AlkanenIsomers